DanForys/ts-query-model/packages/docs/models/getValue.md

 ## Method signature

-`getValue({ name?: string, columns: QueryColumns, columnName: string, query: GenericQueryFunction})`
+`getValue({ name?: string, columnName: string, columnType: ColumnDefinition, query: GenericQueryFunction})`

 - `name` - optional name for logging
+- `columnName` - the column to return values from
-- `columns` - columns returned from the query.
+- `columnType` - column returned from the query.
 See [column concepts](/columns/concepts.html)
-- `columnName` - the column to the value from
 - `query` - function which returns the query to be executed.
 See [querying](/querying.html#query)

 ## Return value